Mauricio Funes: Political views

 Funes described himself as center-left and a moderate leftist.
-He development for leftist ideals during the civil war while interviewing FMLN guerrilla leaders.
+He developed support for leftist ideals during the civil war while interviewing FMLN guerrilla leaders.
 Funes admired Brazilian president Luiz Inácio Lula da Silva.

 Death

 Funes died following a "serious chronic illness" at a hospital in Managua, Nicaragua, on 21 January 2025, at the age of 65.
 He experienced a heart attack on 8 January and was subsequently hospitalized.
 His family decided that he would be buried in Nicaragua.